fkinos/ffkkinos.com/content/now.md

 A "now page" is somewhere to share things you're currently doing, [learn more about them here](https://nownownow.com/about).

-Here's a collection of previous "now" updates, usually called the past.
+Here's a collection of previous "now" updates, I like to call it "The Past".

 {{< archive >}}